lit/lit-element/docs/_guide/styles.md

 ### What you can style

+This section covers:

 * [Styling the host element](#host).
 * [Styling elements in the host's shadow root](#children).
 * [Styling slotted elements](#slot).
 Slotted elements are rendered in shadow DOM via the `slot` element - see MDN for more info.

-You can't style other stuff because encapsulation
+You can't style other stuff because encapsulation.

 #### Styling the host element {#host}